kovacsv/DebugToFile/README.md

 # DebugToFile

-Capture debug output of any application
+DebugToFile can write the debug output of any application to a text file.

+Example usages:

+    DebugToFile.exe LogFile.txt MyApplication.exe
+    DebugToFile.exe LogFile.txt MyApplication.exe -MyApplicationParameter